How does saturation diving work?

 Powderblue surgeonfish with a scuba diver taking pictures.

-Saturation diving is based on the principle that the pressure of the dissolved gas in the blood and tissues is the same as that of the gas in the lungs.
+Saturation diving hinges on the idea that the dissolved gases in our blood and body tissues match those in our lungs.
 Georgette Douwma / Getty Images

 Advertisement